josefmonje/basic-javascript-and-jquery/chapter1.md

 `try {} [ catch () ] {} [ finally {} ]`: Implements error handling to a block of statements

 * Parentheses:  expressions
-* Curly braces: block of code
+* Curly brackets: block of code
-* Square braces: optional parts of the pattern
+* *Square brackets: optional parts of the pattern*